Gietson/AngularWebSockets/README.md

 # AngularWebSockets

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This project shows how to connecting Angular 5 with Node.js through WebSockets to stream data from server to clients.

 ## How to Use It